EU Law update: the “First Omnibus Package” – leniency or invitation for more stringent member state regulation?

 This article provides an update on European Union Law concerning Corporate Sustainability and Governance (CSG), building on our previous update on the Corporate Sustainability Due Diligence Directive (CSDDD).

-Changes to remedies and penalties under CSDDD mostly abolished
+Changes to Remedies and Penalties under the CSDDD

 Additional resources from the EU Commission: